 • $630,000 is the almost agreed to price between buyer and seller.

 • Closing costs for the title company, lender, escrows, and state/county costs are roughly estimated at 3% of the sales price, or approximately $19,000.

 If this is how the offer ends up being accepted by the buyer, they’d owe:

 • $145,000 total

-However, let’s assume the buyer is tight on available cash for this transaction, only wants to spend $130,000, and wants to raise their offer price to entice the seller to pay all the closing costs.
+However, let’s assume the buyer is tight on available cash for this transaction only wants to spend $130,000.
+And assume they’ll want to raise their offer price to entice the seller to pay all the closing costs.
 In this case, if the buyer can get the seller to pay all closing costs by offering to pay $649,000 for the house, then they’d owe:

 • $129,800 for the 20% down payment on the slightly inflated purchase price.

 • $0 for the closing costs since the seller would now pay them.

 The buyer in this case does have to realize that by raising the sales price by $19,000 and using 80% financing, they have raised their loan amount by $15,200.
 And subsequently this will mean a slightly higher monthly payment.
 So there is a cost to this strategy of saving your cash.
 Assuming a 4.625% interest rate it would mean a higher payment by about $78/month.